raffll/My-Limits/Attributes, Skills & Potions Limit README.txt

 #### Skill cap

 Skill cap is set to 100 + Level.
-With a maximum set to 150, except Acrobatics and Athletics, where the cap is set to 1100 + Level (max 1150).
+With a maximum set to 150, except Acrobatics, where the cap is set to 1100 + Level (max 1150).
 Increasing skills beyond 100 is more or less overpowered at all, but this is why we love this game.
 I think 150 cap here will still satisfy some power gamers.

 #### Potion limit